RahulKumarJagat/Depscan/README.md

 For Go: Go Modules
 For Ruby: Bundler and bundler-audit
 For C/C++: cppcheck

 You can install these dependencies by running the following commands:

-For Python:
+- For Python:
 pip install pipdeptree
-For Node.js: Download and install Node.js from https://nodejs.org/
+- For Node.js: Download and install Node.js from https://nodejs.org/
-For Rust: Download and install Rust from https://www.rust-lang.org/tools/install For Go: Download and install Go from https://golang.org/dl/ For Ruby: gem install bundler gem install bundler-audit
+- For Rust: Download and install Rust from https://www.rust-lang.org/tools/install
+- For Go: Download and install Go from https://golang.org/dl/
+- For Ruby:
+gem install bundler
+gem install bundler-audit
-For C/C++: Install cppcheck via your package manager (e.g., apt, brew, etc.).
+- For C/C++: Install cppcheck via your package manager (e.g., apt, brew, etc.).
 Extension Settings

-Depscan does not contribute any VS Code settings.
+- Depscan does not contribute any VS Code settings.

 ## Known Issues:

-Depscan may not work correctly if your project has a complex dependency structure.
+- Depscan may not work correctly if your project has a complex dependency structure.
-Depscan may not be able to scan dependencies for projects that use custom package managers.
+- Depscan may not be able to scan dependencies for projects that use custom package managers.
-Release Notes
+## Release Notes:
-1.0.0: Initial release of Depscan.
+- 1.0.0: Initial release of Depscan.
-1.0.1: Fixed issue with scanning dependencies for Node.js projects.
+- 1.0.1: Fixed issue with scanning dependencies for Node.js projects.
-1.1.0: Added support for scanning dependencies for Rust, Go, Ruby, and C/C++ projects.
+- 1.1.0: Added support for scanning dependencies for Rust, Go, Ruby, and C/C++ projects.